 - Ensure that the file is in the acceptable format that the portal has provided.

-- Click the upload or submit button to start the file transmission.
+- Click the “Upload” or “Submit” button to initiate the file transmission.

-- Ensure that the file is successfully sent by waiting for the upload procedure to be finished.
+- Ensure that the file is successfully sent by waiting for the upload procedure to finish.

-- Look for any confirmation messages or notifications to confirm the transfer was done.
+- Look for any confirmation messages or notifications to verify that the transfer was completed.

 - Verify the submitted file to make sure the data is accurate and comprehensive.